hotosm/e2e-mapping/src/content/docs/es/2-digitization/c-ml-validation.md

 ---
-title: Tasking Manager (Training)
+title: Validating the fAIr Output
-description: Generate a training dataset for fAIr.
+description: Validate the AI-generated features.
 ---

 ## Step 1: Create an account